solliancenet/microsoft-redis-cache-migration/04_PostMigration/03_BCDR.md

 ### Clustering

-To support high availability you can enabled clustering on the `Premium` and `Enterprise` skus.  `Basic` and `Standard` do not support clustering.
+To support high availability, you can enabled clustering on the `Premium` and `Enterprise` skus.  `Basic` and `Standard` do not support clustering.
 You can scale up to 10 shards in Azure Cache for Redis Premium.

 ### Geo-replication